orgua/shepherd-targets/nrf52_rf_survey/readme.md

 - removed node-id-magic in main.c (line 154:217)
 - transformed py-scripts to be more accessible

+specially for shepherd

+- reduced uart-speed to 115_200 for now (in config.h)
+- disable flow control (readme warns about it) to just stream uart (mode=0 in config.h)
+- disable button press to start (section removed in main.c)
+- hardcoded GPI_ARCH_BOARD_nRF_PCA10056 as hardware
+  - miss-use that board as shepherd-target (adapt platform.c/.h)
+  - activly use led1-led3
+  - remove other gpio
+  - use correct uart-pins
+  - set button-macros to harmless gpio

 ## TODO:

-- adapt uart-speed
-- change GPI to use correct uart-pins
 - vary send-power (?)
 - look for other IO used by TB
   - gpi_button_read() in main.c